opf/openproject/docs/system-admin-guide/users-permissions/roles-permissions/README.md

 - **[Create projects](../../getting-started/projects/#create-a-new-project)**

-  > **Note:** To create a subproject for an existing project it requires also the project permission "Create subprojects"
+  > **Note:** To create a subproject for an existing project it requires also the project permission "Create subprojects".

 - **[Create backups](../backup/)**